michaelnisi/batchupdates/README.md

 ## Install

-Import `BatchUpdates.xcodeproj` into your Xcode Workspace.
+Add `BatchUpdates.xcodeproj` to your Xcode Workspace.

 ## License